nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/permissions.md

 ---
 title: Managing Permissions
-description: Depending on the document you are on, you can be granted different permissions and be allowed different actions on the document.
+description: 'Depending on the document you are on, you can be granted different permissions and be allowed different actions on the document.'
 review:
     comment: ''
     date: '2017-01-04'